 A few days later, there was also the first day of school.
 Lotte and Pepijn got picked up by Taxi, and Bert leaves for work.
 So here I am, all alone.
 Not knowing if my children arrived safely at school.
 This is going to be one of the longest days of my new expat life.

-The first weeks passed by, kids to school, Bert to work, while I spent hours shopping.
-I was just pointing my phone at all pockets and hope for a decent translation.
+The first weeks passed by, the kids to school, Bert to work, and I spent hours shopping.
+I was just pointing my phone at all pockets and hoping for a decent translation.
 I never knew that grocery shopping could be such a challenge.
 I soon found out that I should not start making dishes from the internet or the cookbooks, but that it is better to buy ingredients that seem familiar to me and prepare something tasty with them.
 Fortunately, this is a lot easier nowadays.

 We started discovering the surroundings of Hsinchu, and we visited Taipei.
 We learned a lot from Taiwanese culture, and life was getting easier.
 The kids were doing very well at school.
 Both were making giant leaps with their English, so that helped a lot for their self-confidence.
 Of course, there were still tricky days and doubts sometimes, but they also enjoyed their new friends, and the first parties and play dates were there.
 Lotte had even gone shopping with friends in the large shopping mall in Hsinchu.
 So nice to live in a country that is so safe.
-Before we knew it, it’s already December, and we were getting ready for our first home leave trip to family and friends.
+Before we knew it, it was already December, and we were getting ready for our first home leave trip to family and friends.

 First home leave trip

 We had a wonderful time, and there was something planned every day.
 Everyone was curious about our experiences, and we were happy to see them again.
 It’s great to celebrate Christmas and New Year with family and friends.
 This is part of our culture.
-To see these differences with our experiences in Taiwan is very special.
+To see these differences in our experiences in Taiwan is very special.
 Saying goodbye again was a tough moment, and the children’s doubts were back.
 They would much rather go back and live in Belgium.